 Simply plumping up cushions on the beds and couches, hanging long curtains and opening them wide, and placing neutral-coloured, cosy carpets will brighten up a space, making it feel homely.
 Minor additions like a bowl of fruit in the kitchen will communicate that it’s a lived-in space, preventing it from feeling like a show home.

-After painstakingly curating and arranging the possessions you want to display in your home, it’s time to make sure your home is immaculately clean.
+After painstakingly curating and arranging the possessions you want to display in your home, it’s time to ensure your home is immaculately clean.

-Make a list of everything to be done to keep you right.
-Everything from cleaning windows, scrubbing tiles, shampooing carpets, vacuuming floors, dusting furniture, window frames and skirting boards needs to be tackled.
+Make a list of everything to be made to keep you right.
+Everything from cleaning windows, scrubbing tiles, shampooing carpets, vacuuming floors, and dusting furniture, window frames, and skirting boards needs to be tackled.

-These home staging steps have appealed to viewers’ sense of sight, but don’t neglect the importance of the other senses.
+These home staging tips have appealed to viewers’ sense of sight, but don’t neglect the importance of the other senses.

 Aroma can make or break the appeal of your home.
 Subtly scented candles or the natural scent of freshly baked biscuits will have viewers lingering for longer.
 Playing ambient music will help viewers to unwind, soaking up the viewing experience.

-Once several of the viewer’s senses have been stimulated by the environment, they are likely to feel more involved in the viewing task.
-This will boost their memory of the property later and create a lasting, warm impression of your home.
+Once the environment has stimulated several of the viewer’s senses, they will likely feel more involved in the viewing task.
+This will later boost their memory of the property and create a lasting, warm impression of your home.